ginstrom/paladin-novel/cline_docs/characters.md

     *   Advises Gond on compassion and justice (Ch 3).
     *   **Network revelation**: Returns with armed escort and reveals her role as resistance organizer (Ch 15).
     *   Brings Elena Brightblade and intelligence about enemy responses (Ch 15).
-    *   Coordinates continental network of allies and sympathizers (Ch 15).
+    *   Coordinates continental network of allies and sympathizers (Ch 15-21).
+    *   Provides strategic intelligence and coordination for three-army campaign (Ch 21).
 *   **Relationships:**
     *   Aided Gond, Pell, and Sim.
     *   Network coordinator and strategic planner.
     *   Ally of Elena Brightblade and other resistance leaders.
-*   **Current Status/Location:** At valley settlement, coordinating resistance network (End of Chapter 16).
+*   **Current Status/Location:** At valley settlement, coordinating resistance network (End of Chapter 21).

 ## Silviana Starweaver
 *   **Bio/Description:** Elven lore-keeper and spiritual teacher, one of the ancient followers of Alanyi who withdrew when the goddess's influence waned among humans.
 Appears ageless with silver hair and eyes the color of deep forest pools.
 Possesses deep knowledge of Alanyi's true nature and the history of previous paladins.
 Speaks with the music of wind through leaves and carries the scent of pine and starlight.
 Beautiful in the way of growing things—ageless and serene, with a weight of years and knowledge in her ancient eyes.